-At the date of this Statement the Company has three directors comprising Mr Xiaojing Wang (Executive Chairman), Mr Xinhua Geng (Non-Executive director) and Ms Jia Yu (Non-Executive director).
-All three Board members are not considered to be independent given they are substantial shareholders of the Company.
+At the date of this Statement the Company has three directors comprising Mr Xiaojing Wang (Executive Chairman), Ms Jia Yu (Non-Executive director) and Mr Tao Wang (Non-executive director).
+Mr Xiaojing Wang and Ms Jia Yu are substantial shareholders of the company thus they are not independent.
+Mr Tao Wang works for a company which is significantly influenced by Mr Xiaojing Wang and thus he is not considered to be independent.